IBM/aspera-cli/README.md

 | `start`  | `Bool`   | Start a new daemon.<br/>Default: `true` |
 | `stop`   | `Bool`   | Stop daemon when exiting `ascli`<br/>Default: `true` |

+> [!NOTE]
-> **Note:** If port zero is specified in the URL, then the daemon will listen on a random available port.
+> If port zero is specified in the URL, then the daemon will listen on a random available port.
 If no address is specified, then `127.0.0.1` is used.

 For example, to use an external, already running `transferd`, use option: